F0lha/FEUP-IART-Hopeless/README.md

       found.”

-    Because h\*(n) is, in pratical, a reward to get to the final state it makes no sense for the value to be different from 0.
+    Because h\*(n) is, in pratice, a reward to get to the final state it makes no sense for the value to be different from 0.
     However it is possible that g(n) is not optimal, then the solution found may not be optimum even if h(n) = 0.
     However we can use h(n) = 0.
 If we do we will be making a search for more nodes since we are minimizing the value of f\*(n) thereby allowing nodes in OPEN to be expanded that with the value of h\*(n)> 0 wouldn't be.